dennydhn/dennydhn/README.md

 # Denny Ramadhan

 ## About Me
-A junior software developer with a background in geophysics, currently contributing as a Research Assistant at the Geoseismal Research Center.
+A software developer with a background in geophysics, currently contributing as a Research Assistant at the Geoseismal Research Center.
 Familiar with front-end and back-end web development, geophysical surveys, and data processing.

 ## Skills
 - Front-End Development